cosmos/ibc-rs/CONTRIBUTING.md

 In order to help facilitate the PR review process, tag *one* person as the reviewer of the PR.
 If you are unsure of who to tag, your point of contact on the ibc-rs team is always a natural candidate; they'll make sure that the PR gets reviewed by whomever is most appropriate to review it.

-It also helps to notify the person whom you tagged as reviewer through direct means, such as through Slack or Discord, as it is easy for GitHub notifications to get lost or buried.
+If the issue you worked on was tagged `A: low priority`, we'll do our best to review it in a timely manner, but please expect longer wait times for a review in general.

 ## Responsibilities of a PR Reviewer